Reaction Network Motifs for Static and Dynamic Absolute Concentration Robustness: Introduction

 \section{Introduction}

+Absolute Concentration Robustness (ACR) was introduced in \cite{shinar2010structural} as the mathematical property that every positive steady state of a reaction system coincides in one of the coordinates.
+We call this property static ACR.
+Assuming convergence to one of these positive steady states, static ACR ensures that at steady state, the value of one of the measured variables will be independent of the initial value.
+However, such convergence is not guaranteed even for the simplest systems.
+The long-term behavior of a system can lead to the system converging to the boundary, or to another attractor such as a limit cycle or not converging at all but diverging to infinity.
+We introduced {\em dynamic ACR} in \cite{joshi2021foundations} to account for the {\em global dynamics}, and not merely the location of steady states.

-Reaction networks that have deficiency equal to one and have two non-terminal complexes that differ in a single species are guaranteed to have static ACR (absolute concentration robustness) in that species \cite{shinar2010structural}. {\em Dynamic ACR} was introduced in \cite{joshi2021foundations} to account for the {\em global dynamics}, and not merely the location of steady states.
-Obtaining network conditions for dynamic ACR is likely to be much more difficult owing to the complexity of analyzing a dynamical system, as opposed to an algebraic system.
-We can make some headway in this direction by studying small reaction networks and organizing our ideas carefully in this setting.
+A network condition for static ACR is found in \cite{shinar2010structural}: if the network deficiency is one and two non-terminal complexes differ in a single species, then the concentration of that species will have static ACR for all mass action reaction rate constants.
+Since analyzing global dynamics of a dynamical system is an enormously more complex task than determining the locations of steady states, obtaining network conditions for dynamic ACR is challenging.
+We make some headway in this direction by studying small reaction networks and organizing our ideas carefully in this setting.
 In this paper, we study networks with two reactions and two species and make fine distinctions between global dynamical properties related to convergence to an ACR hyperplane.
 This lays the groundwork for future study of network conditions for larger, more biochemically realistic networks.